bibanon/bibanon/Rome-Sweet-Rome.md

-Rome Sweet Rome is a story written by a redditor by the name of Prufrock451 about what it would be like if a modern US Marine unit appeared in Roman territory.
+Rome Sweet Rome is a story written by a redditor by the name of Prufrock451, who was responding to a question about what it would be like if a modern US Marine unit faced all of Rome's legions.
 It gathered a large following, and currently there is a movie being made with this concept.

 #Original Post
 So I've been watching HBO's Rome and Generation Kill simultaneously and it's lead me to fantasize about traveling back in time with modern troops and equipment to remove that self-righteous little twat [Octavian (Augustus)](http://en.wikipedia.org/wiki/Augustus) from power.